Scholarships & Bursaries

 A Short Essay

-A short essay (not more than a page) indicating leadership and service roles held in your school and community and your post-secondary aspirations.
-This essay could also include an indication of financial need.
+A short essay (not more than a page) indicating leadership and service roles held in your school and community, your post-secondary aspirations, and an indication of financial need.

 Letter from School